amashhour1974/WeTransfer/README.md

-# WeTransfer circuit-breaker Solution
+# WeTransfer circuit-breaker
-The following solution purpose is building a simple circuit-breaker using Python
+The following solution is building a simple circuit-breaker using Python

 Purpose
 -------